vtereso/HackerRankProblems/README.md

-# HackerRankProblems
+# SampleProblems

-Repository that contains solutions to a a few hackerrank or hackerrank-like problems
+Repository that contains solutions to a few problems I have come across from various sources (e.g. Cracking The Coding Interview, StackOverflow, HackerRank)